FEUP-LDTS-2024/project-t15g04/README.md

 * GUI - Each element (ALien, monster, spike...) is nicely drawn.
 * Input - Game uses keyListeners making input smooth.
 * Enemies - Collision with spikes or moving monsters resets the level.
-* Collectible system - during the levels, the player is able collect crystals (points) what improves the score.
+* Collectible system - allows the player to collect crystals (points) during the levels, which improves the score.
+The score is then displayed in the OverMenu.

 ## Project Structure: TODO
 We decided to design our game according to MVC design patter.
 As consequence our code is divided in 4 main blocks ((model, viewer, controller) + state) with each of them responsible for different aspects of a game: